anyaiyer/melanoma-detection/README.md

 ## Download Data
 Data used in for this application can be found on [Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview).
+You can also find the exact files & model used [here](https://drive.google.com/file/d/1aEfEeYgbztxE8yyKRxMRBMHbsNAlN2G-/view?usp=sharing).

 ## Model
 The model classifies skin lesion images as benign (without melanoma) or malignant (containing melanoma).